Carlyle Group unveils new leadership as founders step back

 “Glenn and Kewsong will work together on all issues related to leading Carlyle, and will have full responsibility, authority and accountability for the firm’s performance,” Rubenstein, Conway and D‘Aniello said in a statement.

 Youngkin is currently Carlyle’s president and chief operating officer.
-A 23-year veteran of the firm, he is credited with building many of Carlyle’s businesses, including its energy investing practice and its fund-of-funds division.
+A 23-year veteran of the firm, he is credited with building many of Carlyle’s businesses, including its energy investing practise and its fund-of-funds division.

 Lee, currently Carlyle’s deputy chief investment officer for private equity and head of its global market strategies segment, joined Carlyle just four years ago from Warburg Pincus LLC, another private equity firm, where he led investments in the consumer, industrial and services sectors.